KK1Korea/cpu-anchor-cpu-gpu-hybrid-finetuning/README.md

 ### Scale and Reproducibility

 1. Does the MMLU gap emerge at full scale (1 epoch+, 6500+ steps)?
 At 500 steps (0.077 epochs), all MMLU differences are within stderr.
 Longer training may amplify or eliminate the signal.
-2. Does a weaker base model (3B) with more headroom show clearer differentiation?
-(Next planned: Qwen2.5-3B, 16-bit full-precision loading, no QLoRA 4-bit quantization bottleneck.
-Separate GitHub branch: `3b-full-precision`.)
+2. Does a weaker base model (3B) with more headroom show clearer differentiation? **In progress (branch: `3b-full-precision`):** bf16 = fp32 confirmed (Δ=0.0002).
+Exp A (fp32→bf16) train_loss improvement was artifact.
+MMLU evaluation pending — this is now the critical test.
-3. Is the 21.7–22.5% train loss improvement reproducible across seeds?
-Single-seed (42) results.
-Multi-seed verification is the minimum bar for statistical claims.
+3. ~~Is the 21.7–22.5% train loss improvement reproducible across seeds?~~ **Superseded:** 3B experiments (seed 5108, 16-bit full) revealed the 22% figure is a HuggingFace Trainer resume artifact, not real improvement.
+Step-by-step Phase2 comparison shows Exp A tracks Baseline within ±0.003.
+MMLU is now the primary comparison metric.
 4. Does the fp32 anchor provide overfitting resistance at full scale?
 At 0.077 epochs, no overfitting observed.
 The anchor basin may constrain parameter exploration enough to delay or prevent overfitting at 1+ epochs.

 ### Precision-Staged Training Mechanics